About

 - Robert Bosch LLC

-- During my interhsip, I segmented time series data into semantic sections and validated user behaviors based on usage patterns and global goal constraints.
+- During my internship, I segmented time series data into semantic sections and validated user behaviors based on usage patterns and global goal constraints.

 Education